Straight Razor Shaving Guide: Get the Closest, Smoothest Shave in 2025.

 Barbarette straight razor shaving

-While that’s all sound reasoning for it to make sense for beginners, it actually doesn’t add up, and here is why.
+While that’s all sound reasoning for it to make sense for beginners, it doesn’t add up, and here is why.

 Why Shavettes Straight Razors Aren’t the Best for Beginners: